kanidm/kanidm/book/src/integrations/oauth2.md

 kanidm system oauth2 add-origin nextcloud app://ios-nextcloud
 ```

-Supplemental urls are shown in the OAuth2 client configuration in the `oauth2_rs_origin` attribute.
+Supplemental URLs are shown in the OAuth2 client configuration in the `oauth2_rs_origin` attribute.

 ## Extended Options for Legacy Clients